driesvints/dotfiles/readme.md

 ## Your Own Dotfiles

 If you want to start your own dotfiles from this setup, it's pretty easy to do so.
-First of all you'll need to clone this repo.
+First of all you'll need to fork this repo.
 After that you can tweak it the way you want.

 Go through the [`.osx`](./.osx) file and adjust the settings to your liking.
 You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.osx) and [Kevin Suttle's OSX Defaults project](https://github.com/kevinSuttle/OSXDefaults).